hogeschool/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

 ### Risk-based approach
 Strictly speaking, both ```full_name``` and ```email``` are also PII.
 In practice, however, not all PII carries the same level of sensitivity.
 In this example, the ```customer_core``` table contains basic identifiers that are commonly needed by applications, while the ```pii.customer_pii``` table isolates more sensitive identifiers such as social security number and physical address.
 This separation allows stronger access control where it matters most.

+## PostgreSQL roles & authentification

+### Role-Based Access Control (RBAC)

+Role-Based Access Control (RBAC) is a security model that restricts access to resources based on defined roles rather than individual user accounts.
+- ***Roles*** represent sets of permissions (e.g., read-only, data entry, administrator).
+- ***Users*** are assigned to one or more roles.
+- ***Permissions*** are granted to roles, not directly to users.

+This approach simplifies management: instead of configuring privileges for each user separately, you manage them at the role level.
+When a user’s responsibilities change, you only need to update their role membership.
+RBAC can be applied in a way that supports the principle of **least privilege**, by carefully defining roles so that users receive only the access they need to perform their job.